Scantech Calibration Center is ISO/IEC 17025:2017 Accredited

 Scantech Calibration Center, set up in 2020, is now ISO/IEC 17025:2017 accredited.
 It shows that our center is technically qualified to carry out traceable measurements and calibrations according to national specifications and international standards in optical 3D scanning measurement and calibration.

+"ISO/IEC 17025:2017 accreditation marks a major step forward for Scantech, which puts Scantech at the forefront of the industry's management system of metrology.
+We are confident that we can supply high-quality 3D scanners and automated 3D measurement systems to our customers." states John Wu, Quality Director at Scantech.

 Fale Fang, Director of Scantech Calibration Center says, "The certification of ISO/IEC 17025:2017 is the fruit of numerous years of efforts.
-It shows the commitment and dedication of the professional staff at Scantech in the field of metrology. "
+It shows the commitment and dedication of the professional staff at Scantech in the field of metrology.
+Our calibration center now has a nationally and internationally recognized quality management system.
+We can provide our company and customers with calibrations that meet international standards."

 Scantech quality management system is accredited with ISO 17025:2017, ISO 9001:2015[3], ISO 14001:2015[4], and ISO 45001:2018[5] standards, showing full competencies with the international testing standard in the field of metrology.
 Besides the rigorous quality management systems, all handheld 3D scanners manufactured by Scantech have received the CE[6] marking.